pwwang/Bioinformatics-cheatsheet/README.md

 - **[TTD - Therapeutic Target Database](http://bidd.nus.edu.sg/BIDD-Databases/TTD/TTD.asp)**: A database to provide information about the known and explored therapeutic protein and nucleic acid targets, the targeted disease, pathway information and the corresponding drugs directed at each of these targets.

 ## Diseases
+### Disease/Phenotype Databases/Ontologies
+- **[HPO - Human Phenotype Ontoloy](http://human-phenotype-ontology.github.io/)**: The Human Phenotype Ontology (HPO) aims to provide a standardized vocabulary of phenotypic abnormalities encountered in human disease.
+- **[DO - Disease Ontology](http://disease-ontology.org/)**: The Disease Ontology semantically integrates disease and medical vocabularies through extensive cross mapping of DO terms to MeSH, ICD, NCI’s thesaurus, SNOMED and OMIM.
+- **[MeSH - Medical Subject Headings](https://www.nlm.nih.gov/mesh/MBrowser.html)**: MeSH is the National Library of Medicine's controlled vocabulary thesaurus.
+It consists of sets of terms naming descriptors in a hierarchical structure that permits searching at various levels of specificity.

+### Genetic Diseases
+#### Related Terms
+- **GWAS**: In genetics, a genome-wide association study (GWA study, or GWAS), also known as whole genome association study (WGA study, or WGAS), is an examination of a genome-wide set of genetic variants in different individuals to see if any variant is associated with a trait. [@Wiki](https://en.wikipedia.org/wiki/Genome-wide_association_study)
+- **CNV**: The chromosome now has two copies of this section of DNA, rather than one.
+Copy number variation (CNVs) is a relatively new field in genomics and it is defined as a phenomenon in which sections of the genome are repeated and the number of repeats in the genome varies between individuals in the human population. [@Wiki](https://en.wikipedia.org/wiki/Copy-number_variation)(https://www.genome.gov/25520880/deoxyribonucleic-acid-dna-fact-sheet/)
+- **SNP**: A single nucleotide polymorphism, often abbreviated to SNP (pronounced snip; plural snips), is a variation in a single nucleotide that occurs at a specific position in the genome, where each variation is present to some appreciable degree within a population (e.g. >1%). [@Wiki](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism), [@NIH](https://ghr.nlm.nih.gov/primer/genomicresearch/snp)
+- **Genotype**: The genotype is the part (DNA sequence) of the genetic makeup of a cell, and therefore of an organism or individual, which determines a specific characteristic (phenotype) of that cell/organism/individual. [@Wiki](https://en.wikipedia.org/wiki/Genotype)
+- **PheWAS**: Phenome-wide association studies (PheWAS) analyze many phenotypes compared to a single genetic variant (or other attribute). [@Tool](https://github.com/PheWAS/PheWAS)
+- **Haplotype**: A haplotype (haploid genotype) is a group of genes in an organism that are inherited together from a single parent.
+A haplogroup is a group of similar haplotypes that share a common ancestor with a single-nucleotide polymorphism mutation. [@Wiki](https://en.wikipedia.org/wiki/Haplotype), [@Scitable](www.nature.com/scitable/definition/haplotype-haplotypes-142)
+- **IBD - Identity By Descent**: A DNA segment is identical by state (IBS) in two or more individuals if they have identical nucleotide sequences in this segment.
+An IBS segment is identical by descent (IBD) in two or more individuals if they have inherited it from a common ancestor without recombination, that is, the segment has the same ancestral origin in these individuals. [@Wiki](https://en.wikipedia.org/wiki/Identity_by_descent)
+- **Phasing/Haplotype Estimation**: In genetics, haplotype estimation (also known as "phasing") refers to the process of statistical estimation of haplotypes from genotype data.
+- **ICD**: The International Statistical Classification of Diseases and Related Health Problems, usually called by the short-form name International Classification of Diseases (ICD), is the international "standard diagnostic tool for epidemiology, health management and clinical purposes". [@Wiki](https://en.wikipedia.org/wiki/International_Statistical_Classification_of_Diseases_and_Related_Health_Problems)
+- **MAF - Minor Allele Frequency**: MAF refers to the frequency at which the second most common allele occurs in a given population.
+SNPs with a minor allele frequency of 5% or greater were targeted by the HapMap project.

+#### Genetic Variant/Disease Databases
+- **[dbSNP](http://www.ncbi.nlm.nih.gov/SNP/)**: The Single Nucleotide Polymorphism Database (dbSNP) is a free public archive for genetic variation within and across different species developed and hosted by the National Center for Biotechnology Information (NCBI) in collaboration with the National Human Genome Research Institute (NHGRI).
+- **[GWASdb](http://jjwanglab.org/gwasdb)**: GWASdb is an online bioinformatics database combines collections of GVs from GWAS and their comprehensive functional annotations, as well as disease classifications.
+- **[GWAS Central](http://www.gwascentral.org/)**: GWAS Central provides a centralized compilation of summary level findings from genetic association studies, both large and small.
+- **[OMIM - Online Mendelian Inheritance in Man®](http://www.omim.org/)**: An Online Catalog of Human Genes and Genetic Disorders
+- **[eMERGE](https://emerge.mc.vanderbilt.edu/)**: eMERGE is a national network that combines DNA biorepositories with electronic medical record (EMR) systems for large scale, high-throughput genetic research in support of implementing genomic medicine.
+- **[International HapMap Project](https://www.genome.gov/10001688/international-hapmap-project/)**: The International HapMap Project was an organization that aimed to develop a haplotype map (HapMap) of the human genome, to describe the common patterns of human genetic variation.
+HapMap is used to find genetic variants affecting health, disease and responses to drugs and environmental factors.

+#### Tools
+- **[SNPRelate](http://bioconductor.org/packages/release/bioc/html/SNPRelate.html)**: SNPRelate (high-performance computing R packages for multi-core symmetric multiprocessing computer architectures) to accelerate two key computations in GWAS: principal component analysis (PCA) and relatedness analysis using identity-by-descent (IBD) measures.
+- **[EIGENSOFT](https://github.com/DReichLab/EIG)**: The EIGENSOFT package combines functionality from our population genetics methods [@Ref](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0020190), EIGENSTRAT stratification correction method [@Ref](http://www.nature.com/ng/journal/v38/n8/abs/ng1847.html), and FastPCA and PC-based selection statistic [@Ref](http://www.sciencedirect.com/science/article/pii/S0002929716000033).
+- **[PLATO](http://www.ritchielab.psu.edu/software/plato-download)**: The PLatform for the Analysis, Translation, and Organization of large-scale data (PLATO) is a standalone program written in C++ that is designed to be a flexible and extensible analysis tool for a wide variety of genetic data.
+- **[Synthesis-View](http://visualization.ritchielab.psu.edu/synthesis_views/plot)**: A SNP visualization tool. [@Ref]

 ### Cancer
 #### Related Terms
 - **Cancer Predisposition Genes**: Genes in which germline mutations confer highly or moderately increased risks of cancer. [@Nature](http://www.nature.com/nature/journal/v505/n7483/full/nature12981.html)

+#### Cancer Data Repositories
+- **[cBioPortal](http://www.cbioportal.org/)**: The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets. [@Ref](http://www.ncbi.nlm.nih.gov/pubmed/23550210), [@Ref](http://cancerdiscovery.aacrjournals.org/content/2/5/401.abstract)
+- **[TCGA](http://cancergenome.nih.gov/)**: The Cancer Genome Atlas (TCGA) is a collaboration between the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI) that has generated comprehensive, multi-dimensional maps of the key genomic changes in 33 types of cancer.
+- **[COSMIC](http://cancer.sanger.ac.uk/)**: COSMIC is an online database of somatically acquired mutations found in human cancer.
+- **[ProteinPaint](https://pecan.stjude.org/proteinpaint/)**: Explorer for genomic alteration in pediatric cancer. [@Ref](http://www.nature.com/ng/journal/v48/n1/full/ng.3466.html)

 ## Next Generate Sequencing
-### Related Terms
-- **CNV**: The chromosome now has two copies of this section of DNA, rather than one.
-Copy number variation (CNVs) is a relatively new field in genomics and it is defined as a phenomenon in which sections of the genome are repeated and the number of repeats in the genome varies between individuals in the human population. [@Wiki](https://en.wikipedia.org/wiki/Copy-number_variation)(https://www.genome.gov/25520880/deoxyribonucleic-acid-dna-fact-sheet/)
-- **SNP**: A single nucleotide polymorphism, often abbreviated to SNP (pronounced snip; plural snips), is a variation in a single nucleotide that occurs at a specific position in the genome, where each variation is present to some appreciable degree within a population (e.g. >1%). [@Wiki](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism), [@NIH](https://ghr.nlm.nih.gov/primer/genomicresearch/snp)

 ### Techniques
 - **DNA-seq**: DNA sequencing is the process of determining the precise order of nucleotides within a DNA molecule. [@Wiki](https://en.wikipedia.org/wiki/DNA_sequencing)
 - **RNA-seq**: RNA-seq (RNA sequencing), also called whole transcriptome shotgun sequencing[1] (WTSS), uses next-generation sequencing (NGS) to reveal the presence and quantity of RNA in a biological sample at a given moment in time. [@Wiki](https://en.wikipedia.org/wiki/RNA-Seq)